 The line between secrecy and privacy is not always black and white.
 Each couple needs to sort out the grey areas.
 Being discrete can be good or bad for a relationship.
-For example, is causing a minor scratch to the car and not deliberately announcing this fact common sense or is it deceit (secrecy) or is withholding negative results of a minor medical test to protect a spouse from unnecessary worry secrecy or common sense?
+For example, is causing a minor scratch to the car and not deliberately announcing this fact common sense, or is it deceit (secrecy) or withholding negative results of a minor medical test to protect a spouse from unnecessary worry secrecy or common sense?
 Each couple must feel their way through these “grey areas.”

 Here is an exercise to help you understand secrecy in your relationship and how to prevent personal and relationship injury.

 You may want to print this exercise for ease of use.
 Click the Print Friendly button below the article.
 You can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.